RULES of the NYSAA

 - Claimant must serve process with either a pre-approved process server or as per the specificity under the agreement between the parties, the clock from an NYSAA stand point of view starts ticking from the moment Service Of Process was properly deemed completed on Respondent(s) with the submission of an affidavit of service, Respondent(s) has fifteen (15) days to answer and counter claim.

-- A Respondent must file an answering statement in duplicate with NYSAA within fifteen days after notice from NYSAA, in which event the Respondent shall at the same time send a copy of the answering statement to the Claimant and any counterclaim Respondent may want to assert.
+- A Respondent must file an answering statement in duplicate with NYSAA within fifteen days after notice from NYSAA, or the date Service of Process was completed based on the affidavit of service provided on file, the earlier of the two, in which event the Respondent shall at the same time send a copy of the answering statement to the Claimant and any counterclaim Respondent may want to assert.

 - If a counterclaim is asserted, it shall contain a statement setting forth the nature of the counterclaim, factual allegations supporting Respondent’s position, the monetary amount involved, if any, and any other relief or remedy sought.
 If a counterclaim is made, the fee for the arbitrator(s) upfront fee must be paid or the counterclaim will be ignored.In the event Respondent(s) counterclaim and the damages assessed bracket is above $250,000, the NYSAA will assess the basis to change the calendar process from 30 days if such was the case in the initial filing to the 90 days estimated time frame.